-So what IS the importance of the dental cleaning?
-While not only beneficial for appearance sake, there are numerous health benefits from a regular check-up of your teeth.
+So what IS the importance of dental cleaning?
+While not only beneficial for appearance sake, there are numerous health benefits from a regular dental check-up of your teeth.

 Firstly, maintaining a regular dental check-up schedule will ensure that any potential dental issues are quickly identified and treated before they can turn into painful, and highly expensive, medicals issues that may require surgery or permanent treatment options.

 The importance of the regular dental check-up ranges from preventing fatal conditions to maintaining healthy gum and teeth so they are working at their optimal level.
 On one end of the scale, regular dental visits will clear the patient of any potential oral cancers which are highly curable if caught early on.
 On a lesser scale but perhaps far more prevalent is gum disease, which is an infection of the gum tissue and the bone.
 This is also true of cavities and broken fillings which, if left untreated can result in root canals, gum surgery, and removal of teeth.